quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

 * Click "Yes" to the warning message

-Now you can reboot normally, and that should take care of all your license activation issues for a while.
+Now you can reboot normally, and that should completely eliminate your Windows product activation issues.
+You should now be able to go on just like normal with your existing Windows license key being functionally accepted as valid, exactly like the original physical machine presented it.

 Searching for more info on what people do to setup vintage Windows XP virtual machines, there is no clear strategy around the activation